 A 2016 Massachusetts law (Bill H.4568, Section 13) requires gas companies to address “environmentally significant” leaks, or the ones leaking the most gas.
 Since the utilities have, until now, been mandated to worry only about safety, there is no proven method of finding the high-volume leaks.
 HEET is working to find these “super-emitters” and get them fixed.

-We know that 5 to 7% of all gas leaks are gushers that emit half of all the gas being leaked.
+We know that 7% of all gas leaks are gushers that emit half of all the gas being leaked.
 Fixing these leaks will dramatically reduce emissions and save money in the fastest, most efficient manner.

 In order to ensure the utilities are actually finding and fixing high-volume leaks, HEET is conducting a pilot study with Columbia Gas, Eversource, and National Grid to identify high-volume leaks, measure the emissions, and assess which methods are most accurate.